IQ Comparison Site

 This is a quick explanation of IQ, put up

 due to popular demand.
-There are many books
+There are many books on psychology or

 intelligence that would provide a more rigorous explanation of IQ.